-An injunction is a discretionary remedy where in certain limited circumstances a court may make an order that a party refrain from an intended course of action or prohibit a party from undertaking certain activity.
-For example an injunction may in some circumstances be ordered by a court to restrain the publication of a defamatory newspaper article or television broadcast.
+An injunction is a discretionary remedy where, in certain limited circumstances, a court may make an order that a party refrain from an intended course of action or prohibit a party from undertaking the certain activity.
+For example, an injunction may in some circumstances be ordered by a court to restrain the publication of a defamatory newspaper article or television broadcast.

 Failure to comply with an injunction renders those in breach liable to be punished for contempt of court.

-Such orders can be made on a temporary basis until such time as the court has had an opportunity to fully consider the circumstances of the matter or in some circumstances such orders will have permanent effect.
+Such orders can be made on a temporary basis until such time as the court has had an opportunity to fully consider the circumstances of the matter or in some circumstances, such orders will have a permanent effect.

 Generally speaking however, when considering an application for such an order, courts are often reluctant to intervene to interfere with rights of freedom of speech except where it can be satisfied that the right of freedom of expression is likely to be abused.
 In the decision of Church of Scientology Inc –v- Reader’s Digest Services Pty Ltd the court held that ‘the power to grant interlocutory injunctions in defamation cases must be exercised with great caution, and only in very clear cases’.

 When considering applications of this nature, courts often take the view that no order for an injunction should be made if ultimately, an award of damages in favour of the applicant would constitute an adequate remedy.